ismaeelbashir03/GAN-Image-Generation/README.md

 # GAN-Image-Generation
-Using GAN (Generative Adversarial Network)
+Using GAN (Generative Adversarial Network) to generate new Fashion images.
+The gan model uses a generative model and a discriminative model and trains them togther.
+More information is commented in the code.